dfm/george/docs/tutorials/bayesopt.rst

 et al. (1998) <https://doi.org/10.1023/A:1008306431147>`__ and the
 example here will look a bit like their section 4.1.

-First, we'll define the scalar objective that we want to minimize in the range :math:`-5 \le x \le 5`.
+First, we'll define the scalar objective, parametrized by :math:`\theta`, that we want to minimize in the range :math:`-5 \le \theta \le 5`.

 .. code:: python